We may earn money or products from the companies mentioned in this post. You can read full disclaimer below.

-- Improves back pain.
-It is estimated that up to 80% of women experience back pain in the lumbar region (not related to an underlying medical problem).
-For this situation, the best pregnancy pillows can offer significant relief, particularly when carrying twins or triplets.
+It is estimated that up to 80% of women experience pregnancy-related low back pain.
+Many women have found that a pregnancy pillow can offer tremendous relief of low back pain, particularly when carrying twins or triplets.

 What to look for in a pregnancy pillow: